Davidvandijcke/davidvandijcke.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage.
-It is still under construction, but feel free to look around.
+Feel free to look around.

 I am a PhD student in economics at the University of Oxford.